Skip to main content

 Warhammer 40,000: Speed Freeks Game Cover

-Warhammer 40,000: Speed Freeks is a single player and multiplayer racing game.
-It was developed by Caged Element Inc. and was released on May 22, 2025.
+Warhammer 40,000: Speed Freeks is a single player and multiplayer arcade shooter game with fantasy, dark fantasy and science fiction themes.
+It was developed by Caged Element and was released on May 22, 2025.
 It received positive reviews from players.

 Skip User Reviews